 However the rise of AI is a double edged sword.
 The same report by Goldman Sachs states that over 300 million jobs could be lost to automation around the world.
 So which are the professions at risk?

 Here the answer is contrary to past experience with technology fueled transformations of the jobs landscape.
-In the past the new jobs created during technological advancement tended to be white collar jobs, while blue collar workers left out.
+In the past the new jobs created during technological advancement tended to be white collar jobs, while blue collar workers were left out.
 According to a study by the National Bureau of Economic Research, automation technology has been a primary cause of income inequality over the last 40 years.
 The report claims that 50% to 70% of changes in U.S. wages since 1980 can be attributed to wage declines among blue-collar workers replaced by automation.
 Individuals with a college education and white-collar jobs have largely avoided the economic challenges faced by those without higher education.

 However, this is different in the AI fueled revolution which seems to impact white collar workers in certain professions more than blue collar workers.
 According to the Economic Times, AI could be deployed to handle around 30% of the tasks involved in some white-collar roles.
 For example, roles focused on data analysis, bookkeeping, technical writing and repetitive administrative tasks are highly susceptible to automation.
 Even tasks like synthesising large volumes of information done by legal assistants and creative work like clothes design can be done by AI quickly.